kbullaugheysas/fqsharedreads/README.md

             only consider the first LIMIT fastq records in each sample -progress string
-            write data after each batch to this file -sample string
+            write data after each batch to this file -prune
+            remove any samples that are not present in the list of fastq files -sample string
             sample ID for this sample (required)